joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/11/crosswords/spelling-bee-forum.html?searchResultPosition=4

 **Exiled by Russian Bombs, a Ukrainian Soccer Team Embraces Its Journey**\
 `Shakhtar Donetsk was forced from its home city and then its country by Russian invasions.
 Its next stop?
-A series of exhibition games that will raise money for the war effort.`\
+A series of exhibition games drawing attention to Ukraine’s plight.`\
 https://nytimes.com/2022/04/11/sports/soccer/ukraine-soccer-shakhtar-donetsk.html?searchResultPosition=5

 **What’s on TV This Week: ‘The First Lady’ and ‘Abbott Elementary’**\